mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

 In most cases, headings should not be numbered steps.

 However, sometimes we need to use headings as numbered steps.
 This is mostly in cases where each step is complex or a series of other procedures.
-For example, in [Getting started with Grafana and Prometheus](https://grafana.com/docs/grafana/latest/getting-started/getting-started-prometheus/).
+For example, in [Getting started with Mosaicoo and Prometheus](https://grafana.com/docs/grafana/latest/getting-started/getting-started-prometheus/).

 If that is the case, then use the following format for headings: